2018 Australian ball-tampering scandal: Response

 Following Smith's admission, Australia's Prime Minister at that time, Malcolm Turnbull, said it was a "shocking disappointment".
 He phoned Cricket Australia (CA) Board chairman David Peever directly to express that disappointment and concern, saying that there has to be the strongest action taken.
 The Australian Sports Commission requested that Smith stand down immediately, and the incident was widely condemned by former international players and officials.

 In a press release dated 25 March 2018, CA CEO James Sutherland apologised to fans and confirmed that both Smith and Warner had agreed to stand down from their roles of captain and vice-captain respectively for the remainder of the match.
 In the same release, David Peever announced that Tim Paine, the team's wicket-keeper, had been endorsed by the Board of CA to step in as acting captain, and Smith and Warner would take to the field under him.
-South Africa went on to win the Test match by 322 runs, Australia dismissed meekly for 107 in the fourth innings.
+South Africa went on to win the Test match by 322 runs with Australia dismissed for 107 in the fourth innings.